evergreen-innovations/focal-labview/README.md

 ```
 The EGI cRIO uses Linux Kernel 4.9.47 (with LabVIEW 2018 install).

-Before instalation, check if the cRIO is connected to the internet
+Before installation, check if the cRIO is connected to the internet
 ```bash
 ping 8.8.8.8
 ```